What to do before contacting a designer

 - Have a few clients first

 You might have to help a few people out or produce products before getting more clients.
 Is there a demand for what you want to do?
+Before diving in to deep, make sure that you have a few clients lined up.

-- Define each of your services or products|
+- Define each of your services or products

 Use a bit time to figure this out instead of offering a mixed set.
 Most people come to business to find out how they can help them and don't always know what they need.
+So give them a service and a solution on how you can solve their problem.
+Make it easy for them.

 - What's your process

 Write down each step when getting a new client.
-Make it easy for them and give them as much information as possible.
+Make it automatic for them and give them as much information as possible.
 Even set up a few email templates and things you can give to them.

-If you need a contract make sure everything is clear and check with a lawyer
+If you need a contract make sure everything is clear and check with a lawyer.

 - Set up your business!

-Countries do this differently so search up someone who can help locally
+Countries do this differently so search up someone who can help locally.